How to define roles that actually work.

 Establish clear success metrics, responsibilities, and expectations.

-Sidestep the most common hiring pitfalls that cost SaaS companies $$.
+Sidestep the most common hiring pitfalls that cost SaaS companies money.

 PART 1